 Babies can react well to sound, so try singing them a lullaby to calm them down or even hum the tune if you don't feel like singing.
 Whispering a gentle shh sound in their ear can also help.

-There are some other oral remedy alternatives to gripe water that you could try but always check with your doctor first.
+You could try some other oral remedy alternatives to gripe water but always check with your doctor first.

-Simethicone – Most recognisable as Infacol, this is a type of medicine called an antiflatulent which is used to treat wind.
-It can be bought at pharmacies and it's taken in the form of tablets, capsules, drops and a liquid that you swallow.
+Simethicone - Most recognisable as Infacol, this is an antiflatulent medicine used to treat wind.
+It can be bought at pharmacies and taken as tablets**,** capsules, drops, or liquid.

-Peppermint oil – Another treatment for IBS and nausea, this is a natural oil that helps relax the stomach.
+Peppermint oil - Another treatment for IBS and nausea, this natural oil helps relax the stomach.

 Activated charcoal – this can sometimes ease trapped wind.
 This is ideal for children ages 1-12.